buley/dash/README.md

 ### Stores

 Object stores (http://www.w3.org/TR/2011/WD-IndexedDB-20110419/#object-store), like their name implies, store JavaScript objects, or data, called "entries".
-And via an object store we can access these entries by looking up "keys" and "indexes".
+And via an object store we can access these entries by looking up keys using "indexes".

 We store entries in an object store and store object stores in a database.
 Only after opening a database can we list all the object stores in that database or do something with a store contained therein.

 > stores.show